nbigaouette/hygeia/README.md

 > pycors version
 3.7.2
 ```

+Note that `--extra` can be used with `select` or `install` command to read file
+`$PYCORS_HOME/extra-packages-to-install.txt` and `pip install` all packages specified.
+Additionally, `--extra-from` can also be used to specify a different file.
+Both flags
+can be used at the same time and the content of both files will be used.
+Lines starting with `#` are ignored (as comments).

 The parsing is performed by Rust's [semver crate](https://crates.io/crates/semver).
 For details
 about the parsing, see the [_Requirements_](https://docs.rs/semver/0.9.0/semver/#requirements)